runrig-coop/hedgerows/index.md

 > And geese will still a common lack
 > Till they go and steal it back.

-If we were to follow their example, too, how would we begin levelling today's hedgerows?
+If we were to heed their call, how would we begin levelling today's hedgerows?

 ## Free Culture